 What are some common hostile work environment examples?
-Read below to find out and how coworking can help.
+Read below to find out how renting coworking spaces can help.

 Did you know that every one in five people in the United States is a victim of a hostile work environment?
 If you are in the same boat, you are not alone.
 If you are an employer, you need to be very concerned and ensure your office environment isn’t taking a toll on your employees.
 Here we give a few examples of hostile work environments examples that you need to be aware of.

 First and foremost, it is important to look for hostile work environment examples.
 Employees constantly experiencing burnout, people arguing now and then, job dissatisfaction, job insecurity amongst employees, and frequent layoffs are some of the most obvious signs of a hostile workspace.
 It is easier to understand these signs with examples which are elaborated on below: